-Social Practice- Draw Sylva, a community art collaboartion
+Social Practice- Draw Sylva, an annual community art collaboartion

 In the end, all of the sketches were compiled into a book and a copy was donated to the Jackson County Public Library.